Color theory for Fashion.

 Color is happiness.

-Color is emotion, feeling, mood.
+Color is emotion, feeling, mood, and energy.

 Everybody craves color.